dougeby/IntuneDocs/InTuneDocs/EndUser/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ---

-# Your Android device isn't able to be encrypted
+# Your Android device seems to be encrypted, but Company Portal says otherwise

 When you encrypt a device, you are encoding the information on it using a secret key that is known only to you and thus, prevent unauthorized people from accessing it.
 As a step towards making sure your information is secured, your organization is requiring you to encrypt your Android device before you can access company files, email, or data.